 CentraState’s Prostate Cancer Program provides the latest treatments on prostate cancer and assures patients and their families of continuity of care and the convenience of finding everything under one roof – in the friendly, attentive environment of a community-based medical center.

 About the Prostate Cancer Team

 The Prostate Cancer Program is led by an outstanding group of board-certified physicians specializing in Urology/Urologic Surgery, Radiation Oncology, and Medical Oncology.
-Trained at leading academic medical centers – such as Yale, Harvard, and Memorial Sloan-Kettering – these doctors combine their expertise to evaluate and treat all stages of prostate cancer.
+Trained at leading academic medical centers – such as Yale, Harvard, and The Hospital of the University of Pennsylvania – these doctors combine their expertise to evaluate and treat all stages of prostate cancer.
 The team also includes Magnet-designated nurses credentialed in chemotherapy and certified in cancer care and other professionals focused on the physical, emotional and spiritual needs of prostate cancer patients.

 Accurate Diagnosis & Staging of Prostate Cancer

 A prostate biopsy is necessary to verify the existence of prostate cancer.
 This is generally a short, outpatient procedure to remove small tissue samples that can be performed in our Ambulatory Surgery Center.
 Tissue samples are promptly analyzed on site in our Pathology Department.
 If cancer is found, further sample analysis will help predict how aggressively it may behave and how to direct therapies to stop it.
 Additional imaging tests may be needed to determine the stage (extent) of the prostate cancer — i.e., whether it is confined to the prostate or has spread.
 All are performed on site in our Radiology Department.